 Living in one of the most expensive cities in North America is certainly no easy feat.
-Whether you need relief on an energy bill or support while you look for work, there are government benefits out there that can hopefully alleviate some of your financial stress.
-More specifically, here are 8 benefits in BC to look into.
+Whether you need relief on an energy bill or support while you look for work, there are government benefits in BC that can help alleviate some of your financial stress.
+And what’s more, a few have been increased for the July 2023 to June 2024 period!

 BC Climate Action Tax Credit